 Prince2 is an acronym for PRojects IN Controlled Environments.
-Introduced by the UK government decades ago to manage IT projects, this methodology is now used by government agencies around the world.
+Introduced by the UK government decades ago to manage IT projects, this methodology is now used by government agencies worldwide.

-This project management methodology involves the breakdown of projects into different phases, each with its strategy and processes.
-Each phase also has clear inputs and outputs.
+This project management methodology involves breaking projects into phases, each with its strategy and processes.
+Each phase also has precise inputs and outputs.

 Additionally, it is run by a project board that makes high-level decisions like the team's structure and resource allocation.
 A project manager handles the lower-level activities.

-When to use it: Use it to take a thorough approach toward large-scale projects.
+When to use it: Take a thorough approach toward large-scale projects.